NipunaRanasinghe/module-ballerinax-slack/docs/README.md

 2. Update `README.md`

 This file will be displayed on the GitHub repository landing page.
-Therefore it should include the same information as `Module.md` with a few more  additional sections such as Building from the Source, Contributing, License, etc.
+Therefore, it should include the same information as `Module.md` with a few additional sections such as `Building from Source`, `Contributing`, `License`, etc.

-- **Building from Source**: Instructions for users who want to build the connector from the source code.
-- **Contributing**: Guidelines for contributing to the project, including how to report issues or suggest improvements.
-- **License**: Information about the licensing terms of the connector.

 > For reference, check the [Twitter connector README](https://github.com/ballerina-platform/module-ballerinax-twitter/blob/main/README.md).

 3. Write Example Use Cases (Optional)